Contact lenses often provide better visual acuity and peripheral vision than do eyeglasses and can be prescribed to correct the following:

-Presbyopia can also be corrected with contact lenses.
+Contact lenses are also used to correct presbyopia.
 In one approach, termed monovision, the nondominant eye is corrected for near vision (reading) and the dominant eye is corrected for distant vision.
 Rigid and soft bifocal and multifocal contact lenses can also be successful, but the fitting procedure is time-consuming because precise alignment is essential.

 Neither rigid nor soft contact lenses offer the eyes the protection against blunt or sharp injury that eyeglasses do.